 Section 5 is devoted to Nakayama algebras which are higher Auslander algebras.
-We show that if A is a higher Auslander Nakayama algebra of global dimension d and S is a simple module, then S is torsionless or else pd S = pd IS = d.
+We show that if A is a higher Auslander Nakayama algebra of global dimension d and S is a simple module, then S is torsionless or else pd $S = \operatorname{pd} IS = d$.

 Section 7 contains the proof of Theorems 1, 2, and 3; section 8 the proof of Theorems 1', 2', and 3'.
 In both sections, we provide various characterizations of the concave higher Auslander algebras A of odd or even global dimension, respectively, with reference to the existence of suitable modules M of length h(A) - 1.
-The modules M which we single out are, on the one hand, the radical of the first summit (and certain τ^{-} -shifts), and, on the other hand, the principal cliff module (and certain τ -shifts).
+The modules M which we single out are, on the one hand, the radical of the first summit (and certain τ^- -shifts), and, on the other hand, the principal cliff module (and certain τ -shifts).

 Left rotations, right rotations.
-The main tool used in the paper are the left rotations (see section 2) and the right rotations (see section 3), both are defined for characteristic sequences.
+The main tools used in the paper are the left rotations (see section 2) and the right rotations (see section 3), both are defined for characteristic sequences.
 If A is a concave Nakayama algebra and P a summit, left rotations λ are used in order to reconstruct all predecessors of P: here, using λ , we obtain from PS, where S is a simple module, the module $P(\tau S)$.
 The right rotations are used in order to construct successors of a given indecomposable module.
 If I is an indecomposable module which is both projective and injective, then the right rotation ρ sends rad I to $I/\operatorname{soc} I$.

 Let A be concave and P a summit.
-Whereas the predecessors of P can be reconstructed from P using λ , it is not possible in general, to reconstruct the successors of char P. A linear Nakayama algebra is said to be d-bound provided its global dimension is bounded by d and any indecomposable module I which is injective, but not projective satisfies pd I = d.
-In case A is d-bound, then the characteristic sequence of any summit P determines uniquely all the successors of P. Here we use the right rotation ρ , see section 6.
-All algebras which we are interested in, are d-bound: either by construction (the algebras $H_d(c_1, \ldots, c_u)$), or by assumption (the higher Auslander algebras).
+Whereas the predecessors of P can be reconstructed from P using λ , it is not possible in general, to reconstruct the successors of char P. A linear Nakayama algebra is said to be d-bound provided its global dimension is bounded by d and any indecomposable module I which is injective, but not projective satisfies P determines uniquely all the successors of P. Here we use the right rotation P0, see section 6.
+All algebras which we are interested in, are P1-bound: either by construction (the algebras P1-bound: or by assumption (the higher Auslander algebras).